 The writing/directing duties for the sequel have been handed to Canadian director Ernie Barbarash who had previously produced American Psycho (2000) and its sequel, had produced and written Cube 2: Hypercube (2002) and then made his writing/directing debut with Cube Zero (2004).
-Barbarash has subsequently directed other genre works such as They Wait (2007), Hardwired (2009), Meteor (tv mini-series, 2009) and Ticking Clock (2010).
+Barbarash has subsequently directed other genre works such as They Wait (2007), Hardwired (2009), Meteor (tv mini-series, 2009), Ticking Clock (2010) and Abduction (2019).
 Kevin Bacon was either not interested or free to return so the lead role is recast with another 80s Brat Packer in Rob Lowe who plays a different character experiencing similar visions of the dead.

 First of all, let me give Ernie Barbarash full marks in trying to shake the premise of the original film up when it comes to the sequel – we go from Kevin Bacon who was plays an ordinary working joe who becomes able to perceive the supernatural after an experiment in hypnosis at a party to Rob Lowe as an Iraq War veteran who returns with post-traumatic stress as a result of atrocities conducted in combat and starts to see things.
 It is certainly a topical and intriguing premise to start from, although predictably places like the IMDB comments board are awash with redneck commentary about how it is an anti-American film etc etc. In truth though, that is placing too much importance on the shoulders of a routine film like Stir of Echoes: The Homecoming.
 Where Ernie Barbarash could have made something politically incisive, he turns out at best a routine horror film.